Birthday: March 30, 1930 (Aries)

 Harris, a singer, songwriter, TV anchor, and an artist, is most famous for his musical career, wherein he has produced a total of 48 singles and 32 albums.
 His best singles are 'Tie Me Kangaroo Down, Sport', and 'Two Little Boys', both of which have been record-breaking hits in the UK, Australia, and Ireland.

-During 2014-15, all these decorations have been revoked, following the artiste's arrest and conviction on charges of sexual assault.
+During 2014-15, all these decorations were revoked, following the artiste's arrest and conviction on charges of sexual assault.

 In 1958, this Australian entertainer got married to Alwen Hughes, and the couple have a daughter, Bindi, named after the Australian town, Bindi Bindi.

 Harris was arrested in 2013, as a tactic of the ‘Operation Yewtree’, an investigation run by the UK Police to take sexual offenders to task.
-Though he was granted bail, he has been arrested on several occasions, the count of allegations against him, growing each time.
+Though he was granted bail, he was arrested on several occasions, the count of allegations against him, growing each time.

 On June 30, 2014, Rolf Harris was found guilty of sexual abuse of twelve girls, aged between eight and nineteen.
 He was sentenced to prison, not just for these accusations, but also for viewing child pornographic images.